jimthunderbird/php-to-c-extension/README.md

 ###Example 05
 ####We can use sub namespaces to better manage the cod in the extension.
 ####When using sub namespaces, we need to make sure the first part of the sub namespace match is name of our extension.
-####In this example, let's create a dummy extension with the following directory and files.
+####In this example, let's create a dummy extension with the following files.
 ####1. src/Dummy/Vehicle.php
 ####2. src/Dummy/Vehicle/Car.php
 ####src/Dummy/Vehicle.php looks like this: